Emperor Akbar and the Half-Reward

-One day, Emperor Akbar went to the jungle to hunt.
-After some time, he knew he was lost.
+One day, the Emperor Akbar went to the jungle to hunt, but when he followed a new trail, he got lost.
 He called for help but it was no use.
-Then the sun started to set.
-The Emperor said, “Soon it will be dark.
-And here I am, all alone in the woods!”
+The sun was setting.
+The Emperor called out, “Ah!
+Here I am, all alone in the woods, in the dark!”

-A young man named Mahesh Das lived in a hut nearby.
-He heard a call coming from deep in the woods, and he ran to that place.
+A young man named Mahesh lived in a hut nearby.
+He heard the call and ran over.
 You can be sure the Emperor was glad to see him!

-“I know the way back to the palace,” said Mahesh Da to the Emperor.
+“I know the way back to the palace,” said Mahesh to the Emperor.
 “Follow me.”

 Safe home at last, the Emperor said, “Young man, I want to give you a gift.”
-He took a ring of emerald and gold from his finger.
-And he gave the ring to Mahesh Das.
+He took a ring of emerald and gold from his finger, and gave it to Mahesh.

 “In a few days, come back to the palace,” said he.
 “I want to give you something else, even more grand.”

-A few days later, Mahesh Das went back to the palace.
-But the guard stopped him at the door.
+A few days later, Mahesh came to the palace gate.
+A guard at the door stopped him.
 “Halt!” he said.
 “You do not look like someone who should see the Emperor!”

-“But I have come to see him,” said Mahesh Das.
+“But I have come to see him,” said Mahesh.
 “And the Emperor knows me.”
 He showed the guard the fine ring that Emperor Akbar had given him.

-“Well, now!”
-The guard thought to himself, “It is not every day that I see such a ring!
-I think I have an idea.”
+“Well!” thought the guard to himself.
+“It is not every day I see such a ring!
+I have an idea.”

-The guard said to Mahesh Das, “Listen to me.
+The guard said, “Listen to me.
 I will let you inside.
 But any gift you get from the Emperor, I must get half.”
 The guard crossed his arms.
-“That’s the deal,” he said.
+“That’s the deal.”

-What could Mahesh Das do?
-So he agreed.
+What could Mahesh do?
+He agreed.
 The guard let him into the palace, and showed him to the royal room of Emperor Akbar.

-“My young friend in the woods!” called Emperor Akbar when he saw Mahesh Das.
+“My young friend in the woods!” called Emperor Akbar when he saw Mahesh.
 “I am very glad you came back.
 Now I can give you another gift.
 What would you like from the King of Hindustan?"

-"Your Majesty!” said Mahesh Das with a bow.
+"Your Majesty!” said Mahesh with a bow.
 “I would like 50 lashes."

 “What?!” said the Emperor.